Updating Python using Pyenv and Poetry

 other words, Pyenv intercepts calls related to Python and decides which

 Python executable to use.
-That's why you can type python
+That's why you can type python in

 one directory and expect a Python 3.8.12 shell, while expecting that

-in another directory will start a Python 3.10.2
+python in another directory will start a Python 3.10.2

 shell.
 That's incredibly useful but adds a little complexity.